 We also evaluated the theoretical bound in the \textit{out-of-training} scenario with $k = 7$ and $L = 100$.
-Specifically, we assigned each trace from the out-of-training dataset to its predicted anonymity set and computed the corresponding theoretical bound, then averaged the results over all traces.
-This yielded a maximum attacker accuracy bound of 31\%, indicating that the theoretical framework remains valid even when test traces originate from webpages unseen during training.
-Notably, this bound is lower than its \textit{in-training} counterpart in Figure~\ref{fig:max_acc_vs_k_l} (45\%), which can be attributed to the defense behavior in the out-of-training setting: as shown by the modest bandwidth improvements in Table~\ref{tab:ow-bandwidth-time}, the defense tends to fall back toward behavior resembling the original, non-adaptive Tamaraw.
-As a result, the applied parameters are more uniform across traces, leading to more homogeneous traffic patterns and lower attack success rates.
+We assigned each trace to its predicted anonymity set, computed the corresponding bound, and averaged across all traces.
+This yielded a maximum attacker accuracy of 31\%, confirming the theoretical framework remains valid for unseen webpages.
+This bound is lower than the \textit{in-training} counterpart in Figure~\ref{fig:max_acc_vs_k_l} (45\%), possibly because the defense reverts toward original Tamaraw behavior out-of-training, as evidenced by modest bandwidth improvements in Table~\ref{tab:ow-bandwidth-time}.
+This produces more uniform parameters and homogeneous traffic patterns, lowering attack success rates.